heratyian/software-development-lessons/running-ruby-locally/running-ruby-locally.md

 # Running Ruby On Your Own Machine

 ---
+# TODO
+* navigate and create files using unix commands
+* setup `Workspace` and `scratch` folders
+* setup and configure your code editor (vscode)
+* write and run a ruby program on your machine

+---

 # Why?
 <!-- Now that we've been using ruby in gitpod and treehouse it's time to start running ruby on your own machine. -->